Pitt, Greenville and Craven County area Salvation Army assistance programs.

 So that means the Salvation Army will try to assist with emergency rent, electric bill disconnections, and maybe even money for a security deposit if someone needs more affordable housing.
 Appointments need to be made in order to apply for this aid and many conditions are in place.
 Money is provided each year to support needy low income and poor families with children, senior citizens, and the currently the homeless in the region.

 To apply for any of their programs, families or individuals must make an appointment with a center in Pitt County or other areas such Beaufort or Martin North Carolina.
 Proof of hardship and your crisis will always be required.
 Documents, including information on your income and existing bills, apartment leases, etc. will be reviewed by a social worker.
 Any financial aid that is offered will almost always be paid directly to your landlord or utility company and not to the applicant.

 Other social services in the counties of Pitt, Beaufort, and Craven can include disaster assistance, referrals, information on job training, and much more.
-The staff do their best to provide some form of guidance, support, and at minimum a listening, compassionate ear.
+The staff help families gain stability as well as self-sufficiency.

 Salvation Army food pantries are located at most centers in eastern and central North Carolina.
 Those who are found to be eligible may be able to pick up a bag of free groceries and maybe some fresh foods.
 Special holiday food items (including Easter Thanksgiving, and Christmas) may be available at the correct time of year.

 Locations of Salvation Army centers in Greenville, Pitt and surrounding counties